moebiusmania/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 8, 2017

+**Today's Progress**: Forked an Atom package repo and continuing on the repo for the React course.

+**Thoughts:** I want to dig a little bit into the Atom package development... too bad there is a lot of Coffeescript to handle with :( first attempt will be to adapt a simple one I wrote for Brackets years ago.

+**Link to work:** [Mohole/Modern-js-03-react](https://github.com/mohole/modern-js-03-react

 ### Day 5: January 7, 2017

 **Today's Progress**: Continuing on the repo for the React course.